fehmicansaglam/esctl/README.md

 ## Features:
 - Retrieve information about nodes, indices, shards, aliases, and tasks in an Elasticsearch cluster
 - Describe cluster health and stats
-- Filter and sort data based on various criteria
+- Describe index settings and mappings
 - Simple and intuitive command-line interface

 ## Contributing